Skip to main content

 Development

-I added some tests that use the pytest framework.
+We added some tests that use the pytest framework.
 Simply install pytest via pip3 install pytest (or pip, not sure what the difference is), and run the command pytest.
-Currently it tests the init step for the modes static, random, and exercise and the collect step for the first two modes.
+Currently it tests the init and collect steps for the modes static and exercise, the combine step for the mode exercise, and the send step for the mode static.

 Project details